simenandre/organize-repo-folder/README.md

     └── gifski
 ```

-In the example above, `bjerkio`, `cobraz` and `sindresorhus` are organizations or github users.
-The scripts gets this from the git source (ex. `git@github.com:*cobraz*/organize-repo-folder.git`).Please note, we are lowercasing both the organization name and repository name.
-Repositories that either have no origin source, have a non-standard github path or maybe having issues being parsed by Git, will be kept in a backup directory.
+In the example above, `bjerkio`, `cobraz` and `sindresorhus` are organizations or GitHub users.
+The scripts get this from the git source (ex. `git@github.com:*cobraz*/organize-repo-folder.git`).
+Please note, we are lowercasing both the organization name and repository name.
+Repositories that either has no origin source have a non-standard GitHub path or maybe having issues are parsed by Git, will be kept in a backup directory.

 ## Warning

-This command line utility is very bare-bone.
-You should make sure that you have backup of everything.
+This command-line utility is very bare-bone.
+You should make sure that you have a backup of everything.
 Remember that probably all your repositories will get a new location, so – that
 could cause problems for running applications and editors.
 You probably want to close them before running any of this.

-Also, as we are creating a `(name of your repository-folder)-bak` of your old folder and consequently moving all your repositories over to a new folder.
-You could risk losing stuff if the `-bak` folder is there before running.
+Also, as we are creating a `(name of your repository-folder)-bak` of your old folder and consequently moving all your repositories over to a new folder, you could risk losing stuff if the `-bak` folder is there before running.

 Lastly, we do not confirm anything.
 Once you run the command – here be dragons!